 Color is the first thing visitors notice when they visit a site.
 If you think about brands like Nike, McDonald’s, and Burger King, they all have specific color schemes, making them immediately identifiable online and offline.
 Every website requires a color scheme to attain brand consistency.

 Colors convey mood and define emotional states.
-To quote branding strategy insider: “Having [online shoppers] be in the most receptive mood is essential for their engagement with your brand.
+To quote a branding strategy insider: “Having [online shoppers] be in the most receptive mood is essential for their engagement with your brand.
 Color sets the mood of brand expression, and more importantly, creates mental associations to the meaning of your brand within the context of the world it lives in.”

 Responsive design aims to build web pages with layouts that change according to screen size and orientation.
 This helps optimize web pages for mobile search, providing a consistent user experience across all devices.
 Considering 80% of website visitors use their smartphone when searching online, being mobile-friendly is a must to remain competitive.